-We’ve designed our program specifically for students who want to enter this career following graduation.
-Courses focus on all three of the Validation by Educational Experience (VEE) areas: Economics, Corporate Finance and Applied Statistics.
-Few schools make all three available to their undergraduate students.
+We’ve designed our program specifically for students who want to enter a career in actuarial science following graduation.
+Courses focus on all three of the Validation by Educational Experience (VEE) areas: economics, corporate finance and mathematical statistics.
+Olivet is one of only a few of the schools in the Council for Christian Colleges and Universities (CCCU) that offers a this degree and few schools make all three VEE areas available to their undergraduate students.

-We also prepare students to take the first two required exams, the Probability and Financial Mathematics exams.
-These are jointly sponsored by the Society of Actuaries (SOA) and the Casualty Actuarial Society (CAS).
+Olivet prepares students to take two required exams jointly sponsored by the Society of Actuaries (SOA) and the Casualty Actuarial Society (CAS): Probability and Financial Mathematics.
 SOA certifies actuaries in the fields of life insurance, health benefits systems, retirement systems, and finance and investment.
-CAS covers the property and casualty field, which includes automobile, homeowners, medical malpractice, workers compensation, and personal injury liability.
+CAS covers the property and casualty field, which includes automobile, homeowners, medical malpractice, workers compensation and personal injury liability.

-The first exam tests ones math competence and helps evaluate students’ career potential.
+The first exam tests one's math competence and helps evaluate students’ career potential.
 After the first few exams, students will choose a specialty.
-Then students continue by taking a series of four or more exams.
+Then, students continue by taking a series of four or more exams.
 Students will take one exam at end of their sophomore year, and the second at end of their junior year.
-The pass rate for our students is better than the overall passing rate for each exam.
+The pass rate for Olivet students is better than national pass rate averages for each exam.
 Passing two or more examinations gives students better opportunities for employment at a higher starting salary.